- Skis are long and unwieldy, meaning they may be labeled “oversized” by shipping companies

 The Cost of Shipping Skis

 Shipping skis (and snowboards) is more expensive than shipping other items.
-Skis are long and unwieldy, meaning they may be labelled “oversized” by shipping companies.
+Skis are long and unwieldy, meaning they may be labeled “oversized” by shipping companies.
 Additionally, you may be charged an added fee for shipping a box of unusual dimensions.

 Every courier charges more for shipping large parcels but what constitutes "oversized" varies by carrier.
 For example, USPS defines an oversized package as 108” (9 ft.) or more.
 UPS, by contrast, defines oversized as 76” or more – or just over 6 feet.